Paolo Battino Vittorelli: Return to the Socialist mainstream

-In 1957 the UP - including Paolo Vittorelli - re-joined the PSI.
-In 1963 he was one of seven men elected to membership of the senate by voters in the Basilicata electoral district, whom he represented on behalf of the Socialist Party.
+In 1957, the UP re-joined the PSI.
+In 1963, Vittorelli was one of seven candidates elected to membership of the Senate (IV Legislature) by voters in the Basilicata electoral district, whom he represented on behalf of the Socialist Party.
 The others from Basilicata were Christian Democrats (4) and Communists (2).
-Across the country the Socialists ranked third, securing 44 of the 315 Senate seats as against 85 for the Communists and 132 for the Christian Democrats.
-Vittorelli served as a senator for the full (at that time) five-year term, until 1968.
-During his time in the senate he also found time to publish a translation into Italian of Isaiah Berlin's 1939 biography of Karl Marx.
-Vittorelli's translation, which appears to have been the first Italian language version produced, appeared in 1967: it was republished a number of times, most recently in 2021.
+Across the country, the Socialists ranked third in the Senate, securing 44 of the 315 seats, against 85 for the Communists and 132 for the Christian Democrats.
+Vittorelli served as a senator for the full five-year term, until 1968.
+During his time in the Senate, he also found time to publish a translation into Italian of Isaiah Berlin's 1939 biography of Karl Marx.
+Vittorelli's translation, which appears to have been the first written in Italian, appeared in 1967; it was republished a number of times, most recently in 2021.

 The 2004 edition is enhanced by an introduction from Bruno Bongiovanni.

-At the time of unification, the architects of the Italian constitution had been derived from the constitutional monarchy of Piedmont-Sardinia, and during the ensuing half-century drawn on the example of the highly centralised Anglo-French nation-state model.
-Further centralisation of power with national government followed during two decades of Fascism.
-Partly as a reaction against fascism, and partly out of respect for the United States and for neighbouring Switzerland, both of which had emerged from the disastrous first half of the twentieth century without suffering the deathly indignity of military invasion or the destructive impacts of economic collapse, post-war Italy turned towards a federal structure with the 1947 republican constitution.
-This involved a progressive devolution of political decision-making to the regions.
-Progress was slow, partly on account of concerns that the "red provinces" of Tuscany and Emilia-Romagna would "turn communist" and somehow become Moscow proxies.
-That never quite happened, at least not in the terms the doomsters had foreseen; but it was only in 1970, more than two decades after the rest of the 1947 constitution had been implemented, that elections were held for "consigli regionali" ("regional parliaments").
 Paolo Vittorelli stood for election in the 1970 Piedmontese regional election as a PSI candidate and was elected.
-In terms of party votes the Socialists were comfortably outperformed in the election, but no party gained an overall majority and the regional government was therefore a PSI-DC coalition administration.
-Presidency of the regional parliament alternated between the two parties.
-Between 23 July 1970 and 3 March 1972, Paolo Vittorelli served as president of the Piedmont regional parliament.
+In terms of party votes the Socialists were comfortably outperformed in the election, but no party gained an overall majority and the regional government was therefore a PSI–DC coalition-led administration.
+Presidency of the regional council alternated between the two parties.
+Between 23 July 1970 and 3 March 1972, Paolo Vittorelli served as president of the Piedmont regional council.

 Later during the decade Vittorelli was a founder, in 1979, of the Istituto Studi e Ricerche Difesa ("Institute of Defence Studies and Research"), thereafter serving as the first president of the institute.
 He also served as editor-director of Lettera Istrid, the journal of the institute.